Pagghiu/SaneCppLibraries/Documentation/Libraries/Socket.md

 Simple synchronous TCP client / server workflow is supported, but it would need better testing.

 # Description
-SC::SocketServer can SC::SocketServer::listen on a given port / address and SC::SocketServer::accept a new client socket.
+- SC::SocketServer can SC::SocketServer::listen on a given port / address and SC::SocketServer::accept a new client socket.
-SC::SocketClient can SC::SocketClient::connect, SC::SocketClient::write, SC::SocketClient::read and SC::SocketClient::readWithTimeout.
+- SC::SocketClient can SC::SocketClient::connect, SC::SocketClient::write, SC::SocketClient::read and SC::SocketClient::readWithTimeout.

-SC::SocketIPAddress allows creating an ip address native object from a SC::StringView and port.
+- SC::SocketIPAddress allows creating an ip address native object from a SC::StringView and port.

-SC::SocketNetworking class allow resolving a StringView to an IP address.
+- SC::SocketDNS class allow resolving a StringView to an IP address.
+- SC::SocketNetworking initializes WinSock2 for current process.

 ## SocketServer